Kodi has become the best home entertainment system available, and all for free.

 Once a stream starts if it buffers stop it from playing and click farther down the list of links until a good one is found.

 Sometimes a good link will be found quickly while other times it will be harder to find and require a bit of patience.

 Kodi Frequently Asked Questions

-Covenant is located in the Colossus repository, a long as Colossus is installed into Kodi it will show up when enabled.
+Exodus is located in its own repository, as long the repository is installed into Kodi it will show up when enabled.